 In statistics vocabulary, we often deal with the terms parameter and statistic, which play a vital role in the determination of the sample size.
-As the line of demarcation between these two statistical concepts is thin and blurred, most people juxtapose them easily, but there is a difference, in their meaning and usage.
-While parameter implies a summary description of the characteristics of the target population, the statistic is a summary value of a small group of population i.e. sample.
-Let’s take a glance at the article provided below which presents the difference between statistic and parameter in detail.
+Parameter implies a summary description of the characteristics of the target population.
+On the other extreme, the statistic is a summary value of a small group of population i.e. sample.

 Content: Statistic Vs Parameter

 |Basis for Comparison||Statistics||Parameter|

 |Meaning||Statistic is a measure which describes a fraction of population.||Parameter refers to a measure which describes population.|